 3. Get your track added to another YouTube channel

-I don’t think artists are utilising this one enough.
-Sometimes artists can be too precious about getting the views to their own YouTube channel, but our objective here is to get your music promoted to as many people as possible, if your music is good enough, they will find you and listen to your other songs.
+Artists aren’t utilising this one enough.
+Sometimes artists can be too precious about getting the views to their own YouTube channel, but our objective here is to get your music promoted to as many people as possible.
+If your music is good enough, they will find you and listen to your other songs.

 Almost every YouTube channel has a contact email address which allows you to submit your music, simply go to the channel and then the about section and click “view email address”.